Carl Philipp Emanuel Bach

-Carl Philipp Emanuel Bach (8 March 1714 – 14 December 1788), also formerly spelled Karl Philipp Emmanuel Bach, and commonly abbreviated C. P. E. Bach, was a German composer and musician of the Baroque and Classical eras.
+Carl Philipp Emanuel Bach (8 March 1714 – 14 December 1788), commonly abbreviated C. P. E. Bach, was a German composer and musician of the Baroque and Classical eras.
 He was the fifth child and second surviving son of Johann Sebastian Bach and Maria Barbara Bach.

 Bach was an influential composer working at a time of transition between his father's Baroque style and the Classical style that followed it.
 He was the principal representative of the empfindsamer Stil or 'sensitive style'.
 The qualities of his keyboard music are forerunners of the expressiveness of Romantic music, in deliberate contrast to the statuesque forms of Baroque music.
 His organ sonatas mainly come from the galant style.

-To distinguish him from his brother Johann Christian, the "London Bach", who at this time was music master to Queen Charlotte of Great Britain, Bach was known as the "Berlin Bach" during his residence in that city, and later as the "Hamburg Bach" when he succeeded Telemann as Kapellmeister there.
+To distinguish him from his brother Johann Christian, the "London Bach", who at this time was music master to Queen Charlotte of Great Britain, Bach was known as the "Berlin Bach" during his residence in that city, and later as the "Hamburg Bach" when he succeeded Georg Philipp Telemann as Kapellmeister there.
 To his contemporaries, he was known simply as Emanuel.
-His second name was in honour of his godfather Georg Philipp Telemann, a friend of his father J. S. Bach.
+His second name was in honour of his godfather Telemann, a friend of his father J. S. Bach.

 Bach was an influential pedagogue, writing the influential "Essay on the true art of playing keyboard instruments", which would be studied by Joseph Haydn, Wolfgang Amadeus Mozart, and Ludwig van Beethoven, among others.

 Life

 Early years: 1714–1738

 C. P. E. Bach was born on 8 March 1714 in Weimar to Johann Sebastian Bach and his first wife, Maria Barbara.
+His full name, Carl Philipp Emanuel Bach, was formerly spelled Karl Philipp Emmanuel Bach.
 He was their fifth child and third son.
-The composer Georg Philipp Telemann was his godfather.
-When he was ten years old, he entered the St. Thomas School, Leipzig, where his father had become cantor in 1723.
+The composer Telemann was his godfather.
+When he was ten years old, he entered the St. Thomas School, Leipzig, which his father directed as Thomaskantor since 1723.
 He was one of four Bach children to become professional musicians; all four were trained in music almost entirely by their father.
 In an age of royal patronage, father and son alike knew that a university education helped prevent a professional musician from being treated as a servant.
 Carl, like his brothers, pursued advanced studies in jurisprudence at Leipzig University in 1731 and at Frankfurt an der Oder in 1735.
-In 1738, at the age of 24, he obtained his degree but never practised law, instead turning his attention immediately to music.
+In 1738, at the age of 24, he obtained his degree but never practised law, instead immediately turning his attention to music.